t2linux/T2-Ubuntu/README.md

 ```
 - I switch the touchbar to show f* by default.
 If you like another configuration, change /etc/modprobe.d/apple-tb.conf or remove it.
 - To update grub, run: `grub-mkconfig -o /boot/grub/grub.cfg`
+- If you have problems with shutdown and your mac has an AMD video Card, try deactivating the dpm on kernel (by adding `amdgpu.dpm=0` to the kernel options) or use copy the udev rule (`sudo cp /usr/src/udev_rules_d_30-amdgpu-pm.rules /etc/udev/rules.d/30-amdgpu-pm.rules`)

 ## MISC